TRAVEL WITH MISSION TAKES VOLUNTEERS TO NEPAL!« Back

 Well – it’s certainly a good question to ask.
 A long trip, sometimes tough conditions, working while being on vacation… is this really how people want to spend their free time?
 Lidia collected the impressions of our participants about volunteering abroad, and this is what she learnt “after making a summary of the first trip organized by Travel with Mission I am certain, that this is the right direction, that travelling combined with volunteering makes sense, and that I will soon organize more such trips in 2017 for 100% we have NEPAL in store again, and now we are working on Peru and one more direction.
 We have so much to do!”

-OUR NEXT TRIP TO NEPAL IS ALREADY PREPARED, JOIN US!
+OUR NEXT TRIP TO NEPAL IS ALREADY PREPARED, JOIN US IN APRIL AND NOVEMBER 2018!
 READ THE PROGRAMME HERE!

 We would like to thank all participants for sharing their experience, and at the same time invite you to join us for the second part of our story on volunteering abroad to Nepal with Travel With Mission.
 Next: first-hand accounts about Nepalese cuisine, the volunteering experience and adventures from the jungle.
 SO READ our 2nd part of article HERE!